Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-3-input.md

     - It's a `ScreenSurface` and not a `Console`.

       The map isn't going to use a cursor object to print and collect input from the user, so we don't need a full console object.
-The majority of the time when you create objects in SadConsole that don't need a cursor you'll probably just use a `ScreenSurface`.
+Most of the time when you create objects in SadConsole that don't need a cursor you'll probably just use a `ScreenSurface`.

     The width and height of the object is set to the `Game.Instance.ScreenCellsX` and `Game.Instance.ScreenCellsY` variables, respectively.